-CAS Sustainable Development: From knowledge to action - for the 2030 Agenda tainable Development conveys the theoretical core of sustainable development, introduces fields of action, and strengthens implementation skills.
+CAS Sustainable Development: From knowledge to action - for the 2030 Agenda ed your professional life, you can further your education in sustainable development.
+The Certificate of Advanced Studies (CAS) in Sustainable Development conveys the theoretical core of sustainable development, introduces fields of action, and opment, introduces fields of action, and strengthens implementation skills.

 Have you nearly completed your bachelor's or master's degree?
 No problem!
-Even if you have already started your professional life, you can further your education in sustainable development.
-The Certificate of Advanced Studies (CAS) in Sus-
+Even if you have already start-